JemRF/RF-Documentation/pages/sgateway/sgw-maintenance..md

 3. Looking inside, there are no lights on.

 ## Replacing RF Transceiver
 The RF Transceive plugs into the Core Processor edge connector and provides the interface to the Internal battery-backed-up clock if installed.
-You will only need a phillips screw driver to open the case.
+You will need a phillips screw driver to open the case.

 ### Exchanging the Transceiver